b3arrr/jiu-jitsu-tournaments/README.md

 ### Prerequisites
 - Node.js and npm installed on your machine.
-- A backend API running that provides tournament data (if applicable).
+- A backend API running that provides tournament data.

 ### Clone the Repository
 ```bash